 The program would prove remarkably popular, having approved nearly 10,000 investors during its ten-year reign.

-Investors can add their spouse, dependent children below the age of 21, and dependent parents to the application.
-Considering that the average family size for Golden Visa applications was just above three people per application, adding the entire family proved a significant draw.
+Considering that the average family size for Golden Visa applications was just above three people per application, adding the entire family proved a significant draw for the Golden Visa.

 The Golden Visa does not require holders to reside in Greece to maintain their residence, as it is connected directly to their investment, making it a great contingency plan.
-However, those who choose to live in Greece can apply for citizenship after seven years.

-Greece doubled the minimum investment requirement for real estate from €250,000 to €500,000 in select areas, including:
+In 2023, Greece doubled the minimum investment requirement for real estate from €250,000 to €500,000 in the country’s most popular areas.

 Before the changes, nearly half [41%] of all real estate-related Golden Visa applications were focused on properties in Athens, highlighting the centralization of investor interests.

-6. Investing €400,000 in a mutual fund dedicated to Greek shares, corporate bonds, and government bonds
+2. Investing in a mutual fund dedicated to Greek shares, corporate bonds, and government bonds – starting from €350,000

-7. Committing €800,000 to corporate or government bonds traded on Greek-regulated markets or trading mechanisms
+6. Investing in corporate or government bonds traded on Greek-regulated markets or trading mechanisms – starting from €800,000

 How US HNWIs can leverage Greece’s Golden Visa investment options